Byron Buxton Player Props: Twins vs. Tigers

-The Minnesota Twins, including Byron Buxton (.118 batting average in his past 10 games), battle starting pitcher Joey Wentz and the Detroit Tigers at Target Field, Friday at 8:10 PM ET.
+Byron Buxton -- with an on-base percentage of .175 in his past 10 games, 139 points lower than his season-long percentage -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Joey Wentz on the hill, on June 17 at 2:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Tigers.
+He had a hitless showing in his last game (0-for-4) against the Tigers.

 Byron Buxton Game Info & Props vs. the Tigers